 Besides, there were men and women, crafts persons, making all kinds of things - either in their own homes, or in special workshops.
 People were travelling to distant lands or returning with raw materials and, perhaps, stories.
-Many terracotta toys have been found and children must have played with these.
+Many terracotta toys have been found and a long